Smertig/banana/master/_sources/api/tg/methods/send_invoice.rst.txt

    Arguments that should be passed to :cpp:func:`send_invoice`.

-   .. cpp:member:: integer_t chat_id
+   .. cpp:member:: variant_t<integer_t, string_t> chat_id

-   Unique identifier for the target private chat
+   Unique identifier for the target chat or username of the target channel (in the format @channelusername)

    .. cpp:member:: string_t title